The Evolution

 Nearly 200 Pittsburgh broadcasting legends, community leaders, elected officials, and just plain TV and radio fans, converged on the historic Wilkinsburg Train Station May 4 to celebrate the 150th birthday of Pittsburgh native, broadcasting pioneer, engineer and inventor, Frank Conrad.

-The NMB bestowed the inaugural Frank Conrad Award for Broadcast and Electronic Media Innovation to WQED-FM’s Artistic Director and morning mhow host Jim Cunningham, and a panel of Pittsburgh broadcasters talked about the past and future of the media.
+The NMB bestowed the inaugural Frank Conrad Award for Broadcast and Electronic Media Innovation to WQED-FM’s Artistic Director and morning show host Jim Cunningham, and a panel of Pittsburgh broadcasters talked about the past and future of the media.
 For more, click here.

 A panel of broadcasters comprising (l-r) Bill Flanagan, Sally Wiggin, Jim Cunningham, and Jack Bogut discussed how radio and other media continue to evolve.